Electrical Burns and Injuries

 Diagnosis

-Diagnosis is based on events and symptoms.
+Diagnosis is based on the person's symptoms and what happened to them.
 A physical exam will be done.

 The doctor will look at the skin.
 Burns will be diagnosed based on how severe they are: